Emerging Reliance Behaviors in Human-AI Content Grounded Data Generation: The Role of Cognitive Forcing Functions and Hallucinations: Conclusion

 \section{Conclusion}

-This paper explores the impact of hallucinations and cognitive forcing functions on data quality and user reliance in AI-assisted conversations, particularly in HR and customer support.
-We introduce a rubric assessing AI-generated data on faithfulness, accuracy, and completeness, aiding in improving interaction quality between users and AI agents.
-Our findings highlight the significant effects of hallucinations on data integrity and the need to mitigate them.
-We observed varying reliance patterns on cognitive forcing functions and categorized types of reliers in human-AI interactions.
-This work advances our understanding of the interplay between hallucinations, data quality evaluation, and reliance in Human-AI Interaction, informing the design of better systems in this field.
+In this paper, we addressed several research questions pertaining to the impact of hallucinations, and Cognitive Forcing Functions on the quality and user reliance observed in conversational data generated through human-AI interactions.
+When such data is to be used for fine-tuning LLMs in a context like HR or customer support, making sure this data is as high quality as possible is critical.
+We have introduced a comprehensive rubric that evaluates AI-generated conversational data based on criteria such as faithfulness, accuracy, completeness and influence of AI.
+This rubric serves as a practical tool for assessing and enhancing the quality of such data, promoting more meaningful and informative interactions between users and AI agents.
+Our findings underscore the significant impact of hallucinations on the quality of generated data, showing the importance of managing and mitigating hallucinations in AI-generated content to ensure data integrity and reliability.
+We observed variations in reliance patterns on different Cognitive Forcing Functions.
+Additionally, we provide a taxonomy of different types of reliers within the context of human-AI interactions.
+Notably, our study has identified that both overreliers-underreliers and overreliers tend to underperform, emphasizing the critical role of achieving a balanced reliance on AI-generated responses for optimal user experiences.
+This contribution enhances our understanding of how hallucinations, human evaluation of data quality, and reliance influence Human-AI Interaction, providing insights for the design of improved systems in this domain.